UK visa Schemes for Ukrainian Refugees

 UK Visas and Immigration Ukraine Helpline

-To speak to someone about the Ukraine Visa schemes, you can call the following number: +44 808 164 8810, Monday to Friday 9 am to 4.45 pm.
-Calls are free to this number.
+To speak to someone about the Ukraine Visa schemes, you can call the following number: +44 808 164 8810, Monday to Friday 9 am to 4.30 pm.
+Calls are free to this number in the UK.

 Note that they cannot tell you about the status of an individual visa application and how long it will take.